awsdocs/aws-transfer-user-guide/doc_source/custom-identity-provider-users.md

 ### Lambda function templates<a name="lambda-idp-templates"></a>

 You can deploy an AWS CloudFormation stack that uses a Lambda function for authentication\.
-We provide several templates that authenticate and authorize your users using username and password\.
+We provide several templates that authenticate and authorize your users using sign\-in credentials\.
 You can modify these templates or AWS Lambda code to further customize user access\.

 **To create an AWS CloudFormation stack to use for authentication**